microsoft/vscode-docs/docs/supporting/faq.md

 * Save and fully restart VS Code.
 * Continue commenting out operations until the error disappears.

 >**Note**: While `nvm` is a powerful and useful Node.js package manager, it can cause slow shell startup times, if being run during shell initialization.
-You might consider package manager alternatives such as [asdf](https://asdf-vm.com) or search on the internet for `nvm` performance suggestions.
+You might consider [lazy loading](https://spin.atomicobject.com/2022/01/18/terminal-lazy-loading/) nvm or other package manager alternatives such as [asdf](https://asdf-vm.com) or search on the internet for `nvm` performance suggestions.

 ### Launch VS Code from a terminal